anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 - Featured game fixes to be uniform with the rest of the game tiles.
 Check out before and after images [here.](https://imgur.com/a/4BaqYto)
 ## Code changes
 - Cleaned up some code and removed some random things.
+- For the user styles release, I will compress the code as best as possible, so it stays under the 100kb limit.
+(Over 100kb milestone?)
 ## Notifications
 - Fix button color of friend requests.
 ## General site changes